-- Check operation of water control valve.
+- Check the operation of the water control valve.
 Water control valves adjust the flow rate of water based on demand.
 Regular valve maintenance ensures water is used as efficiently as possible.

-Installation of a chiller or cooling tower is also an economical alternative.
-Excess cooling capacity may already exist within the building that can be utilized.
+- Installation of a chiller and cooling tower or an air-cooled chiller may also be an economical alternative.
+Excess usable cooling capacity may already exist within the building.

-Find another use for the single-pass effluent in boiler make-up supply or landscape irrigation and implement.
-Some equipment effluent may be contaminated, such as degreasers and hydraulic equipment.
+- Find another use for the single-pass effluent in boiler make-up supply or landscape irrigation and implement.
+Some equipment effluent, such as degreasers and hydraulic equipment, may be contaminated.
 This effluent must not be used in boilers.